Nutlope/docs/autocomplete/introduction.md

 }
 ```

-- To start building your own spec, see [Building Your First Autocomplete Spec](/docs/autocomplete/building-a-spec).
+- To learn how to build your own spec, see [Building Your First Autocomplete Spec](/docs/autocomplete/guides/building-first-spec).
-- Looking to dive deeper into everything you can do with specs?
+- Looking to dive deeper into spec format?
 Check out the [API Reference](/docs/autocomplete/api).
 - Already built a spec and need to test it out?
 See [Testing Autocomplete](/docs/autocomplete/testing-autocomplete).